SpoopyBlob/James-Apprenticeship-CV/README.md

 "week_3.c" is my week 3 project in which I tasked myself to reverse a string and reorder an array of numbers in numerical order using only what I have learned through code_acadamy and my notes.

 "Game.py(WIP)" is a spontaneous project I decided to work on when learning OOP.
-This work in progress is a game where your task is to defeat 8 bosses by answering math questions that will increase in difficulty.
-Two CSV are required, user check and boss profile, the third file is a csv created to save user stats.
+This is a game where your task is to defeat 8 bosses by answering math questions that will increase in difficulty.
+You can level up, upgrade stats and choose your actions during a fight.
+Two CSV are required, user check and boss profile.
+User check contains the name of any existing user, and boss profile includes the stats and other data related to the bosses.
+The final file, "James's_player_profile" is an example of the data that gets saved when a user saves their character.